Testing? Testing? Is this thing working? What even is modern technology? Whatever.~Bennu (Phoenix) of Zau

 “So,” I continued, “because she spared his life, he saved hers.
 But if Falcon was being honest with himself, just as Snake hadn’t been honest with herself, his desire to save her was selfish.
-The truth was, the two had fallen into a reckless kind of love in those brief moments they had stared each other down, playing with their words, even as they played with each other’s hearts.”
+The truth was, the two had fallen into a reckless kind of love in those brief moments they had stared each other down on their first meeting.”

-“But they barely knew each other!”
+“But they barely know each other!”
 Sam protests, interrupting me yet again.

 I meet her gaze, unsure how to explain the magnetism that comes with meeting someone your heart deems you can’t be without.
-The skepticism in her wide, jade eyes tells me she’s never met someone who draws her in that way.
+The skepticism in her wide jade eyes tells me she hasn’t met someone who draws her in that way.

-“Someday…” I hesitate, not sure this is a conversation I want to be having.
+“Someday…” I hesitate, not sure this is a conversation I want to have.
 “Someday, you’ll…understand.”

-“I’m not just gonna, bam, fall in love with a complete stranger.”
-Then she purses her lips.
+“I’m not just gonna, BAM, fall in love with a complete stranger.”
+She purses her lips.
 “Wait.
 You said I would understand.
 Does that mean you’ve been in love?”

 I grimace.
-How did the conversation steer to this death trap?
+How did the conversation steer into this death trap?
 My ancient love life is the last thing I want to talk about.